ljw2024polyu/HPR-web-test/docs/hprqp/About HPR-QP/index.md

 ### Restart strategy

-Inspired by the restart strategy proposed in PDLP, the HPR-QP method adopts an **adaptive restart mechanism** grounded in the $O(1/k)$ iteration complexity of the Halpern–Peaceman–Rachford (HPR) method.
+HPR-QP method adopts an adaptive restart mechanism strategy grounded in the $O(1/k)$ iteration complexity of the HPR method.
 This strategy has shown strong empirical performance on large-scale convex problems.
-Motivated by this success, we extend the adaptive restart mechanism to the CCQP problem by defining a merit function consistent with the theoretical complexity bound.

-Specifically, we define the following *idealized merit function*:
+Motivated by this success, we extend the adaptive restart strategy to the CCQP problem by defining a merit function consistent with the theoretical complexity bound.
+Specifically, we define the following idealized merit function:

 ```{math}
 R_{r,t} := \| u_Q^{r,t} - u^* \|_{\mathcal{M}},
 \qquad \forall\, r \ge 0,\ t \ge 0,
 ```

 where $u^*$ denotes any solution to the KKT system.
 Note that $R_{r,0}$ corresponds to the upper bound implied by the complexity result at the beginning of the $r$-th outer iteration.
-Since $u^*$ is unknown in practice, we use the following *computable surrogate*:
+Since $u^*$ is unknown in practice, we use the following computable surrogate:

 ```{math}
 \tilde{R}_{r,t} := \| u_Q^{r,t} - \hat{u}_Q^{r,t+1} \|_{\mathcal{M}}.
 ```

-Based on this surrogate merit function, we introduce the following **adaptive restart criteria** for HPR-QP:
+Based on this surrogate merit function, we introduce the following adaptive restart criteria for HPR-QP method:

 1. **Sufficient decay:**